51+ reviews analysed

 FAQ

 Q: Is stannous fluoride safe for long-term daily use?
 A: Yes.
-According to the ADA, stannous fluoride is a safe and effective active ingredient for daily use.
-Some users experience minor tooth staining with extended use, but this is generally cosmetic and can be addressed through professional cleaning or switching to an alternating whitening toothpaste.
+The ADA considers stannous fluoride safe and effective for daily use.
+The main concern is minor tooth staining, which is generally cosmetic and manageable with regular professional cleanings.
+Modern stabilized formulations have reduced this issue compared to older products.

 Our Methodology

-• ADA Seal of Acceptance or clinically studied active ingredients
+• ADA Seal of Acceptance where available

 • Broad availability and reasonable price points